 Obviously, a drug (or any medical treatment) should be used only when it will benefit a patient.
 Benefit takes into account both the drug's ability to produce the desired result (efficacy) and the type and likelihood of adverse effects (safety).
 Cost is commonly also balanced with benefit (see Economic Analyses in Clinical Decision Making).

-Effectiveness differs from efficacy in that it takes into account how well a drug works in real-world use; often, a drug that is efficacious in clinical trials is not very effective in actual use.
-For example, a drug may have high efficacy in lowering BP but may have low effectiveness because it causes so many adverse effects that patients stop taking it.
+Often, a drug that is efficacious in clinical trials is not very effective in actual use.
+For example, a drug may have high efficacy in lowering blood pressure but may have low effectiveness because it causes so many adverse effects that patients stop taking it.
 Effectiveness also may be lower than efficacy if clinicians inadvertently prescribe the drug inappropriately (eg, giving a fibrinolytic drug to a patient thought to have an ischemic stroke, but who had an unrecognized cerebral hemorrhage on CT scan).
 Thus, effectiveness tends to be lower than efficacy.

 Patient-oriented outcomes, rather than surrogate or intermediate outcomes, should be used to judge efficacy and effectiveness.

-Surrogate, or intermediate, outcomes involve things that do not directly involve patients' well-being.
-They are often such things as physiologic parameters (eg, BP) or test results (eg, concentrations of glucose or cholesterol, tumor size on CT scan) that are thought to predict actual patient-oriented outcomes.
-For example, clinicians typically presume that lowering BP will prevent the patient-oriented outcome of uncontrolled hypertension (eg, death resulting from MI or stroke).
-However, it is conceivable that a drug could lower BP but not decrease mortality, perhaps because it has fatal adverse effects.
-Also, if the surrogate is merely a marker of disease (eg, HbA1c) rather than a cause of disease (eg, elevated BP), an intervention might lower the marker by means that do not affect the underlying disorder.
+They are often such features as physiologic parameters (eg, blood pressure) or test results (eg, concentrations of glucose or cholesterol, tumor size on CT scan) that are thought to predict actual patient-oriented outcomes.
+For example, clinicians typically presume that lowering blood pressure will prevent the patient-oriented outcome of uncontrolled hypertension (eg, death resulting from myocardial infarction or stroke).
+However, it is conceivable that a drug could lower blood pressure but not decrease mortality, perhaps because it has fatal adverse effects.
+Also, if the surrogate is merely a marker of disease (eg, HbA1C) rather than a cause of disease (eg, elevated blood pressure), an intervention might lower the marker by means that do not affect the underlying disorder.
 Thus, surrogate outcomes are less desirable measures of efficacy than patient-oriented outcomes.

 However, surrogate outcomes should ideally be proved to correlate with patient-oriented outcomes.
 There are many studies in which such correlation appeared reasonable but was not actually present.
-For example, treatment of certain postmenopausal women with estrogen and progesterone resulted in a more favorable lipid profile but failed to achieve the hypothesized corresponding reduction in MI or cardiac death.
-Similarly, lowering blood glucose to near-normal concentrations in patients with diabetes in the ICU resulted in higher mortality and morbidity (possibly by triggering episodes of hypoglycemia) than did lowering blood glucose to a slightly higher level.
-Some oral antihyperglycemic drugs lower blood glucose, including HbA1c concentrations, but do not decrease risk of cardiac events.
-Some antihypertensive drugs decrease BP but do not decrease risk of stroke.
+For example, treatment of certain postmenopausal women with estrogen and progesterone resulted in a more favorable lipid profile but failed to achieve the hypothesized corresponding reduction in myocardial infarction or cardiac death.
+Similarly, lowering blood glucose to near-normal concentrations in patients with diabetes in the intensive care unit resulted in higher mortality and morbidity (possibly by triggering episodes of hypoglycemia) than did lowering blood glucose to a slightly higher level.
+Some oral antihyperglycemic drugs lower blood glucose, including HbA1C concentrations, but do not decrease risk of cardiac events.
+Some antihypertensive drugs decrease blood pressure but do not decrease risk of stroke.